mativ123/cum-online/README.md

 graph TD;
     subgraph done
-        start(demo with user login and minimal gameplay) end
+        start(demo with user login and minimal gameplay) start-->leaderboard(a leaderboard where users can compare their progress with others) end
-    start-->save(adding a 'save' feature that allows users to save progress) save-->leaderboard(a leaderboard where users can compare their progress with others)
+    leaderboard-->save(adding a 'save' feature that allows users to save progress)

     subgraph aside
         server(getting it set up on a server and getting a domain)